Prompt Manager for Translators Browser Extension

 Next, trigger one of the preset prompts using the shortcut Ctrl+Shift+# (e.g. Ctrl+Shift+1 for Prompt 1).
 On a Mac use shortcut Command+Shift+#.

-When you trigger the browser extension using the shortcut, it will insert one of the pre-configured prompts into your AI assistant's input field.
+When you trigger the browser extension using the shortcut, it will insert one of the pre-configured prompts into the input field of your web-based AI assistant.
 You can then paste your copied text from the clipboard next to the prompt, and let the AI work its magic.

 Examples